What is Agoraphobia?

 A panic attack is a sudden onset of multiple symptoms of intense fear, consistent with a sense of an impending disaster.

 Panic disorder, with or without agoraphobia, is present in between one to three percent of people at some time in their lives.
-Age at onset is usually between the late teens and mid-30s.
+Agoraphobia tends to begin in a person's 20s.
+Women are affected more often than men.
 The distress is not due to a social or specific phobia or another anxiety disorder.

 With this diagnosis, the panic attacks are judged not directly due to drug abuse, a medical condition (such as an overactive thyroid gland), or side effects of medication.
 The panic is not explained by other anxiety disorders such as a specific or social phobia, obsessive-compulsive disorder, posttraumatic stress disorder, or separation anxiety disorder.